padrino/padrino-docs/guides/02_getting-started/03_blog-tutorial.html.md

 $ git push heroku master
 ```

 That's it, your app is now running on Heroku!
+To see if we have a database addon connected
+to out heroku app, run `heroku addons`:

 ```sh
 $ heroku addons